Car cruising ban

 If you witnesses car cruising on the public highway or a publicly-accessible place, please call police on 101.
 In an emergency, always dial 999.

-Anyone suspected of breaching the injunction will be at risk of being in contempt of court, for which an adult can face up to two years in prison and a fine.
+Anyone suspected of breaching the injunction will be at risk of being in contempt of court, for which an adult can face up to two years in prison, a fine or seizure of assets.

 In addition, police retain their powers in relation to traffic offences including driving without insurance, driving an unroadworthy vehicle and driving without due care and attention.